 The project manager would be more in charge with better input from reports to respond on success, stagnation, team results, or quality of work.
-Reports of the project are a source for information.
+Reports of the project are a source of information.

 With adequate knowledge, those concerned will simply stop what doesn’t work, start with what works and consider checking the rest.
-Lastly, reporting is indeed a process which demands completeness and accuracy.
-It encourages thoroughness, and ensures coverage of all dimensions of the project.
+Lastly, reporting is indeed a process that demands completeness and accuracy.
+It encourages thoroughness and ensures coverage of all dimensions of the project.

 Project reports take several forms however the status report is by far the most important one.

 What is Status Reports